-FACETS (Facilitating Access to Care for Epilepsy and Transition Success) is a federally funded grant project, focused on improving care for children and youth with epilepsy.
-Activities under this grant have been occurring in NH since 2007.
-Since 2010, these efforts have been led by NHDHHS, Special Medical Services, in collaboration with NH Family Voices, and Dartmouth Hitchcock Pediatric Neurology.
+FACETS (Facilitating Access to Care for Epilepsy and Transition Success) was a federally funded grant project, focused on improving care for children and youth with epilepsy.
+Activities under this grant led to a wealth of information and resources to:

 Grant activities began with a comprehensive needs assessment, gathering information from neurologists, primary care providers, and community based care coordinators, school providers, and family members.
 Did families have the access to specialty care they needed?
 Was the system set up in a way that was easy to use?
 Did everyone have the information they needed to support children and youth with epilepsy?